LAAC-LSCP/ChildProject/docs/source/install.rst

 DataLad
 =======

-DataLad is a python software for the management and delivery of scientific data.
-Although ChildProject may work without it, a number of datasets of daylong recordings of children require it.

 In case DataLad does not work, please refer to its detailed installation instructions for Windows, Linux and MacOS users are given in
 `DataLad's handbook <http://handbook.datalad.org/en/latest/intro/installation.html>`_,